George-Seletski/my-digital-cv/George_Seletski_EN_V3.md

 george.seletski@gmail.com<br>

-## About:
+## Summary

->Hardworking and reliable python coder focused on going above and beyond to support team and serve customers.
+>Hardworking and reliable python developer focused on going above and beyond to support team and serve customers.
 Motivated to continue to learn and grow as Python Backend professional.

 ## Experience